cobwebch/external_import/Documentation/Developer/Hooks/Index.rst

 cmdmapPostProcess
-  This hook is called after all records have been deleted using TCEmain.
+  This hook is called after all records have been deleted using the TYPO3 Core Engine.
 It receives as parameters the name of the affected table, the list of uid's of the deleted records and a back- reference to the calling object (an instance of class :php:`\Cobweb\ExternalImport\Importer`).